pg-format/pgraphs/README.md

 The spatial hypertext [JSON Canvas format](https://jsoncanvas.org/) can store a spatial graph with nodes of text (in Markdown), links, or files.
 Each node requires a position and size at least.
-The corresponding properties (`with`, `height`, `x`, `y`) are not included in the example graph but GraphViz can be used to generate them.
+The corresponding properties (`width`, `height`, `x`, `y`) are not included in the example graph but GraphViz can be used to generate them.
 As GraphViz uses dpi instead of pixel, the numbers should be scaled with pgraph option `--scale`.
 This command line pipeline